Video Coming Soon.

 Why US Cellar Systems Doesn’t Build and Sell Through-the-Wall Cooling Units for Wine Cellars

-By trying to keep self-contained units as small as they can, manufacturers face inherent design constraints on most of the little through-the-wall self-contained systems.
-If we try to build one the same size as everybody else’s, we would have the exact same problems they do.
+In the effort to keep self-contained units as small as they can be, manufacturers face inherent design constraints on most through-the-wall self-contained systems.
+If we at US Cellar Systems were to try to build one the same size as everybody else’s, we would have the exact same problems they do.

 The Problems of Through-the-Wall Systems

-The only way you could really make these systems work better is to make them bigger.
+The only way you could make self-contained systems work better is to make them bigger.
 And if you make them bigger people don’t want them because they take up too much room in the wine cellar.

 Through-the-Wall Units Only Work in Cooler Climates or Vented into an Air-Conditioned Room

 Because self-contained walk-in cooler units are small, they’re limited in how warm the air entering the condenser side can be.
-That’s what the biggest problem is.
-Those systems are designed to vent into an air-conditioned house and not outdoors.
-And most people don’t want to have that noise and heat blowing into a room adjacent to their wine cellar.
+That’s the biggest problem.
+Through-the-wall systems are designed to vent into an air-conditioned house and not outdoors.
+And most people don’t want to have the noise and heat blowing into a room adjacent to their wine cellar.

 Maximum of 30-Degree Difference

-There’s only a certain amount of temperature difference that they can handle between the room that you’re cooling and the air that you’re taking in.
-So, if there’s a 20 or 30-degrees’ difference and say it’s 80 degrees outside.
-You can only have a 50 or 60-degree room.
+There’s a certain amount of temperature difference that self-contained units can handle between the room being cooled and the air being taken in.
+So, if there’s a 20 or 30-degrees’ difference, and say it’s 80 degrees outside–you can have a 50 or 60-degree room like wine storage experts suggest.
 But if it’s 95-degrees outside, you’re not going to reach 50 or 60 degrees in your wine cellar.
+There’s too much of a temperature variation, which self-contained units are not capable of refrigerating.

 Split System Wine Cellar Cooling Units Designed for Hot Weather Conditions Outside